fffonion/lua-resty-acme/README.md

   challenge_start_delay = 0,
   -- if true, the request to nginx waits until the cert has been generated and it is used right away blocking = false,
+  -- if true, the certificate for domain not in whitelist will be deleted from storage enabled_delete_not_whitelisted_domain = false,
+  -- the maps of domain name to the dns_provider name defined in the dns_provider_keys table; domain name supports wildcard domain_dns_provider_mapping = {},
+  -- the dict of dns providers, each provider should have following struct:
+  -- {
+  --   provider = "provider_name", -- "cloudflare" or "dynv6"
+  --   content = "the api key or token",
+  -- }
+  dns_provider_keys = {},
 }
 ```